AIabdAI/barcode-detection-and-decoding/README.md

-Barcode Detection and Decoding
-1. Introduction
-This project aims to detect and decode barcodes in images using digital image processing techniques.
-The system analyzes images to extract the barcode region and then deciphers the encoded data.
-The implementation is based on OpenCV and NumPy for performing various image processing tasks.
-2. Objectives
- Detect the location of the barcode in images using image processing techniques.
- Extract and analyze the barcode region to improve decoding accuracy.
- Decode the barcode and verify the extracted data.
-3. Methodology
-3.1 Barcode Detection (detect.py)
- Preprocessing:
- The input image is resized to appropriate dimensions while maintaining aspect ratio.
- The image is converted to grayscale, followed by thresholding to separate the barcode from the background.
- Erosion (Morphological Operation) is applied to merge small details and transform the image into uniform color blocks, making the barcode appear as a solid black rectangle for easier detection.
- Edge Detection and Contour Analysis:
- Morphological Gradient is applied instead of traditional edge detection techniques, as it helps focus on sharp transitions that define barcode edges.
- Contours are extracted using findContours_morph(), which isolates barcode-related structures based on the morphological characteristics of the image.
- Barcode Candidate Selection:
- Rectangular bounding boxes around detected contours are analyzed using cv2.minAreaRect().
- Candidates are filtered based on minimum barcode width, ensuring that only valid EAN- 13 barcodes (width &gt; 95 pixels) are considered.
- A list is maintained to prevent overlapping detections, ensuring that only the correct barcode is extracted.
-3.2 Barcode Decoding (decode.py)
- Preprocessing:

- The extracted barcode region is binarized using Otsu’s thresholding, which helps eliminate lighting inconsistencies.
- Horizontal scan lines are extracted across the barcode to analyze black and white stripe patterns.
- Decoding Algorithm:
- The barcode is divided into different sections, including guard bars, left patterns, center guard, and right patterns.
- The widths of the stripes are analyzed and converted into numerical values based on the EAN-13 encoding standard.
- Parity patterns are used to determine the first digit of the barcode.
- Barcode Validation:
- The checksum (mod-10) is calculated using weighted values specific to the EAN-13 format.
- The last digit of the barcode is compared to the computed checksum, and if they match, the barcode is considered valid.
-4. Challenges and Recommendations
- Poor lighting conditions or image noise can impact the accuracy of barcode detection and decoding.
- Tilted or distorted barcodes may be difficult to read without additional correction methods.
- The system could be further improved by integrating machine learning or advanced image analysis techniques for better performance.
-5. Conclusion
-This system provides an efficient method for detecting and decoding barcodes in images using traditional image processing techniques.
-The use of erosion plays a crucial role in converting the barcode region into a solid black rectangle, which improves detection accuracy.
-The system performs well with clear images but may require further refinements when dealing with low-quality images or challenging lighting conditions.
-Integrating AI-based models or enhancing preprocessing techniques could further improve the system’s robustness.
+# 📦 Barcode Detection and Decoding

+This project demonstrates a complete pipeline for detecting and decoding **EAN-13 barcodes** from images using traditional **digital image processing techniques**.
+The system is built using **OpenCV** and **NumPy**, and provides reliable barcode extraction and decoding in controlled scenarios.

+## 📌 Project Overview

+The goal of this project is to locate barcode regions within images and decode the numerical information they contain.
+It uses morphological operations, contour analysis, and a custom decoding algorithm to read EAN-13 barcodes without relying on external libraries or machine learning models.

+## 🎯 Objectives

+- Detect the location of the barcode in images.
+- Extract and analyze the barcode region for accurate decoding.
+- Decode the barcode and validate the extracted data using EAN-13 checksum.

+## 🧠 Technologies & Skills Used

+- **Python**
+- **OpenCV** – for image preprocessing, edge detection, and contour analysis.
+- **NumPy** – for numerical operations and pattern analysis.
+- **Digital Image Processing** – including thresholding, erosion, morphological gradients.
+- **Barcode Standards** – implementing the EAN-13 encoding and checksum validation manually.

+## 🔍 How it Works

+### 1. Barcode Detection (`detect.py`)

+- **Preprocessing**
+  - Resize input image while maintaining aspect ratio.
+  - Convert to grayscale and apply thresholding.
+  - Use **erosion** to simplify the image and highlight barcode regions.

+- **Edge Detection & Contour Analysis**
+  - Apply **morphological gradient** to highlight barcode edges.
+  - Use `cv2.findContours()` to extract potential barcode structures.

+- **Candidate Filtering**
+  - Use `cv2.minAreaRect()` to evaluate bounding boxes.
+  - Filter based on barcode width to exclude invalid detections.
+  - Avoid overlapping detections by maintaining a tracking list.

+### 2. Barcode Decoding (`decode.py`)

+- **Preprocessing**
+  - Apply **Otsu’s thresholding** to the extracted region.
+  - Perform horizontal line scans to detect stripe patterns.

+- **Decoding Algorithm**
+  - Divide the barcode into left, center, and right patterns.
+  - Convert stripe widths into binary digits based on EAN-13 rules.
+  - Detect parity pattern to determine the first digit.

+- **Validation**
+  - Calculate **EAN-13 checksum** using a weighted sum.
+  - Compare computed checksum with last digit for validation.

+## 🚧 Challenges & Future Improvements

+- Lighting conditions and noise can reduce detection accuracy.
+- Tilted or distorted barcodes are harder to detect and decode.
+- The system can be enhanced by:
+  - Incorporating **machine learning** or deep learning models.
+  - Adding geometric correction and distortion handling.
+  - Improving preprocessing for low-quality images.

+## ✅ Conclusion

+This project illustrates how traditional computer vision techniques can be used effectively for barcode recognition.
+By relying solely on OpenCV and NumPy, it demonstrates a low-dependency and efficient solution suitable for learning and prototyping purposes.
+With enhancements, this system can serve as a base for more robust industrial applications.